Application for New Members

 - Copies (.pdf files) of their original diploma(s), with notarized English translations, if applicable, as well as copies of their academic transcripts (course marks).

-- Internationally Educated Professionals will need to provide a W.E.S.
+- Internationally Educated Professionals who graduated from a non-accredited program will be required to provide a W.E.S.
 ICAP evaluation report reference number.

 - A syllabus or course outlines is optional, but preferred for foreign and non-accredited programs.